giftbalogun/repository.brutecode/README.md

 ## :dart: About ##

-This is a Kodi Addons Library, i am not afflilated with Kudi in anyway.
+This is a Kodi Addons Library, I am not affiliated with Kudi in any way.
 ## :sparkles: Features ##

 :heavy_check_mark: Feature 1;\